Hearing loss and neurocognitive disorders will be the themes of the next Bar des sciences 2026, held in conjunction with Brain Awareness Week

 • Elodie Richard is an Inserm research fellow at the Molecular Mechanisms in Neurodegenerative Dementias laboratory (MMDN – Inserm, University of Montpellier, EPHE).
 Her research focuses on the cellular determinants of neurodegenerative and neurosensory processes (hearing and vision);

-• Cédric Turpinat is a hospital physician and neurologist at the Memory, Resources, and Research Center Research CMRR–Montpellier University Hospital).
+• Cédric Turpinat is a hospital physician and neurologist at the Memory Resource and Research Center Research CMRR–Montpellier University Hospital).
 His research contributes to our understanding of neurodegenerative diseases and their detection through the use of diagnostic and prognostic biomarkers.

-Once again this year, the Bar des Sciences is supported by the University of Montpellier’s “Science with and for Society” (SAPS) ministerial certification.
-As part of this certification, we remain committed to making scientific culture increasingly accessible.
+Once again this year, the Bar des Sciences is receiving support from the University of Montpellier’s “Science with and for Society” (SAPS) ministerial certification program.
+As part of this certification, the commitment to making scientific culture increasingly accessible continues.
 Special attention will be given to the inclusion of deaf and hard-of-hearing individuals at every Bar des Sciences event.
-This event features sign language interpretation provided by Des’L Interprétation.
+This event will feature sign language interpretation provided by Des’L Interprétation.

 Practical Information